hideya/langchain-google-genai-ex/README.md

   and [`@langchain/mcp-adapters`](https://www.npmjs.com/package/@langchain/mcp-adapters)
 - **MCP Servers** - Access to the MCP servers of your favorite, such as Notion and GitHub.

+**Note on Dependencies:** This package uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0) to ensure schema transformation reliability.
+If your project uses different versions, npm will resolve compatibility automatically.

 ## Installation

 ```bash